mauriaristi/otilib/README.md

 **OTILIB**

 This is the repository for the implementation of Order Truncated Imaginary numbers (OTI numbers) in different programming languages.
-OTI algebra is the extension from the imaginary numbers perspective to the Truncated Taylor Polynomials.
+OTI algebra is the extension of Dual numbers such that they can compute higher order derivatives of multiple variables.
 They provide a concise extension of the Dual numbers ( a + b eps, eps^2 = 0 ) and are applicable to computing high order derivatives computer programmed functions.

 ***